 Bumblebee Python Breeding Problems (Head Wobble)

-Unfortunately, playing around with genetics can have unfortunate side effects.
-As is apparent from papers on the topic in journals like Toxins, we don’t fully understand snake genetics.
+Unfortunately, experimenting with genetics can have adverse side effects.
+As is apparent from papers in journals like Toxins, we don’t fully understand snake genetics.
 And that can cause problems when we try and breed them.

 The spider ball python morph has an issue called the head wobble.
 This is a problem caused by inbreeding, where the snake has minor neurological issues.
 Because the bumblebee ball python is bred from a spider ball python, this condition passes on to the bumblebee too.